skycoin/skywire/mainnet_rules.md

 * The [Skywire whitelisting system](https://whitelist.skycoin.com)
    - along with the [Skywire whitelisting system user guide](https://github.com/skycoinproject/skywire-mainnet/wiki/Skywire-Whitelisting-System)

-You are advised to use this guide to **verify that your nodes are online & connected to the discovery server**:[https://github.com/skycoinproject/skywire-mainnet/wiki/How-to-verify-that-your-nodes-are-online](https://github.com/skycoinproject/skywire-mainnet/wiki/How-to-verify-that-your-nodes-are-online)
+You are advised to use [this guide](https://github.com/SkycoinProject/skywire-mainnet/wiki/Troubleshooting#online-status-verification) to **verify that your nodes are online & connected to the discovery server**.
 <div align="center"><em><b>Make sure to verify the online status of your nodes on a regular basis!</em></b></div>

 ***